Peyman-Borhani/Work-Plan/README.md

 ###### -> *"please note as we mention "startup" word, it can refer to eiter: a new team/company/sector individualy or as a subset of an existing company(recently a popular great companies )"*

 ## Startups
 #### Some might think is difficult for startups to compete with big corporations or already established businesses.
-This might be the case for enterprise business models but small emerging tech/business sectors is where startups/independent teams excel in comparison by the following points:
+This might be the case for enterprise business models but small emerging tech/business sectors is where startups/independent teams excel in comparison by the following reasons:
-▪ Established corps are serving multiple large market segments, they cant fully optimize for new specific business.
+▪ Big Corporations are serving multiple large market segments, they can't update/optimize for new specific business.
-▪ Established corps have dependencies: regulations, guidelines, permissions, authorization, old tech and standards.
+▪ Established corps have dependencies: regulations, paperworks, permissions, authorization, old tech and standards.
 ▪ Based on above points they can't fully optimize for new emerging business.
-▪ Is easier for new teams/startups to think revolutionary and progressive, without constraints, authoruzations,etc...
+▪ Is easier for new teams/startups to think revolutionary and progressive, without constraints, authorizations,etc...
 ▪ Breaking changes: a new team/business have less dependencies: regulations, old standards/technologies/methods/tools/stack.
 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*